AmirHamzahR/Acceleration-of-Circuit-Simulation/Daybook-loggings.md

 Generic:
 ![](circuit_test/Python/genericcode_nonL.png)

 A tolerance of 1e-9 was chosen as that gives the least iteration for the most accurate value for both the hard-coded and generic methods.
+This analysis is based from the circuit below which contain a non-linear capacitor, a non-linear resistor, and a voltage source.
+This circuit analysis is based on this research paper which studies regarding MNA, Newton Raphson and Transient simulations, from [Opal, A. (2007) Computer-Aided Design, The Electrical Engineering Handbook.
+Academic Press.](https://www.sciencedirect.com/science/article/pii/B9780121709600500062)

+## 19/10/2022

+I have noticed that the expansion of the Jacobian matrix actually needs integration of the variables that we are trying to solve since it was from a derivative of the nodal analysis.
+This means that the expansion method that was used in NewtonNonlinear.py is not actually accurate even though it can solve for the iteration values.
+A thorough research on Jacobian matrix, conductance matrix and the nodal analysis function will be done again.